RefWorks: Functionality and features

 Users' reference databases are stored online, allowing them to be accessed and updated from any computer with an internet connection.
 Institutional licenses allow universities to subscribe to RefWorks on behalf of all their students, faculty and staff.
-Individual licenses are also available.
 The software enables linking from a user's RefWorks account to electronic editions of journals to which the institution's library subscribes.
 This linking is accomplished by incorporating an institution's OpenURL resolver.

 Many bibliographic database providers have implemented the ability to export references directly to RefWorks.
 In some cases (e.g. PubMed) reference citations must be saved to the user's computer as text files and then imported into RefWorks.
 In 2005 the bibliographic database Scopus formed a partnership with RefWorks to allow enhanced integration between the two products.

-A word processor integration utility called Write-N-Cite enables users to insert reference codes from their RefWorks accounts into Microsoft Word documents, which can then be formatted to produce in-text citations and reference lists in various styles.
-A new version of Write-N-Cite (WNC4) for Mac was released in early 2012.
+A word processor integration utility called RefWorks Citation Manager (RCM) enables users to insert reference codes from their RefWorks accounts into Microsoft Word documents, which can then be formatted to produce in-text citations and reference lists in various styles.

-In 2005 RefWorks introduced a module called RefShare, which allows users to make public all or part of their RefWorks databases.
-This is done by creating a URL for a read-only version of the database or folder, which can be emailed or posted to a website.
-RefShare folders can also be used to create RSS feeds that are updated when new citations are added to the database.

-RefMobile, a mobile phone interface, was introduced in 2009.

-RefWorks includes RefGrab-It, a utility designed to capture bibliographic information from websites.
-As of 2009, it was optimized to work with Amazon, Google Scholar, PubMed, Wikipedia, the BBC, USA TODAY, The New York Times, and the Los Angeles Times.
-The utility works with Firefox and Internet Explorer browsers only.
+RefWorks includes Save to RefWorks, a utility designed to capture bibliographic information from websites.
+As of 2009, it was optimized to work with Amazon, Google Scholar, PubMed, Wikipedia, the BBC, USA Today, The New York Times, and the Los Angeles Times.

 RefWorks-COS launched the current user interface, RefWorks 2.0, in 2010.

-In 2016, ProQuest launched New RefWorks, featuring new functionality such as the ability to drag and drop PDFs, and a Save to RefWorks utility as a replacement for RefGrab-It.
+In 2016, ProQuest launched New RefWorks, featuring new functionality such as the ability to drag and drop PDFs.
 RefWorks 2.0 was rebranded as Legacy RefWorks and users were given the option of upgrading from Legacy to New RefWorks.
+Legacy RefWorks was decommissioned in 2023.